 Did Mary suffer labor pains?

-This question reflects upon the Church’s position that the how of the
+This question reflects upon the Church’s position that

-Virgin Birth occurred and details of that event are not revealed nor
+Virgin Birth occurred and details of that event are not

 defined by the Church.